tuukkaviitanen/blog-app-ci/README.md

 ## CI/CD

-The project uses GitHub Actions to run a Deployment workflow every time code is pushed (or pulled) to `main` branch or a pull request is opened.
+The project uses GitHub Actions to run a deployment workflow every time code is pushed (or pulled) to `main` branch or a pull request is opened.

 The workflow is separated into three jobs.